plurid/plurid/CONTRIBUTING.md

 ### A user-visible behavior

-Gets a Playwright scenario in `fixtures/render-test/e2e/*.spec.ts` (camera / input / links / navigation / selection / rendering / bench), driven through the harness's `?flag=` surface and `window.__rt*` helpers — the browser suite is the gate that jsdom cannot be.
+Gets a Playwright scenario in `fixtures/render-test/e2e/*.spec.ts` (camera / input / links / navigation / selection / rendering / bench), driven through the harness's `?flag=` surface and `window.__rt*` helpers — and a fixture in the catalog when it needs a scene (the visual baseline and the generic invariants then follow for free) — the browser suite is the gate that jsdom cannot be.
 Host-side tests use `@plurid/plurid-react/testing`.

 ## Publishing